jxx/earth-yxk/tropes.md

 * Sulfur miners.
 For gunpowder.
 * Bat guano gatherers.
 For gunpowder.

-Resources:
+Resources/tech:
+* Trade in knowledge hugely important.
+Wars are fought over dox.
 * Antarctica has coal.
 Valuable.
-Threatened by biodiesel.
+* Electricity is widely known but no standards exist.
+Local production only.
+* Electronicians dabble in electronics like it was magic.
+*

 Characters:
 * Acolyte at Svalbar institute.
-Takes part on the first ocean crossing.
-* Grou of Merikans in Antarctica.
+* Group of Merikans in Antarctica.

+Locations:
+* Rushmor and caves nearby.
+Merkian holy land.